International Postdoc Forum

 Commentator: Jos Uffink, Department of Philosophy, University of Minnesota

 Evidence-based paradigm and the challenge of assessing effectiveness of preventive surgery

 Saana Jukola (Institute for Medical Humanities, University of Bonn)

 Abstract: Criticism of the principles of evidence-based medicine (EBM), especially the so-called hierarchy of evidence, has become common in philosophy of medicine.
 Often the discussion has focused on the challenges of using randomized controlled trials (RCTs) for assessing the effectiveness of pharmaceutical interventions.
 However, some medical specialties have distinct features raising epistemological and ethical questions that are not answered by analyses of drug trials.
 In this talk I will focus on evidence producing practices in one such field, namely surgery.
 I will first discuss how the tenets of EBM have been debated in the context of preventive surgery in carriers of carcinogenic BRCA1/2 genetic mutations.
 Second, I explicate the ways in which the case of preventive surgery challenges the existing philosophy of medicine accounts of EBM.

-Commentator: Steven Stovitz, Department of Family Medicine and Community Health, University of Minnesota
+Commentator: Alan C. Love, Department of Philosophy, University of Minnesota